idachev/own-debian-configs/readmes/others/mount_yubikey_enc.md

 /root/.gnupg/mount/mount_home_idachev_storage_a_crypt.enc
 ```

-The `~/bin/luks_mount.sh` will prompt only once for Yubikey openpgp card pin,
+The `~/bin/luks_mount.sh` will prompt only once for Yubikey openpgp card pin, and it will be cached
-and it will be cached for 15s.
+for 15s.

-To encrypt the password we use the `~/.gnupg` from root home as
+To encrypt the password we use the `~/.gnupg`.
-for now only the root gpg can access Yubikey openpgp card.

 ## Encrypting Passwords